 I posted this macro friendly baked ziti on my Instagram page a couple of times and I got a lot of requests for the recipe.
-So I thought I would share here as well.
 Baked ziti can be full of fat and empty carbs so I wanted to find a way to lighten it up a bit.
-What I typically do when looking up recipes to make is search through a few different versions of the same type of recipe online.
-Then I pick out the elements I like from each to form my own little version.
-That’s exactly what I did here.
-It makes customizing my recipes to my own preferences and dietary needs super easy.
+This recipe for baked ziti is a healthier version of the usual favorite filled with tons of protein and made with chickpea pasta.

 This is another creation using chickpea pasta from Banza Pasta.
 It’s my favorite way to increase the protein in my pasta dishes.
+I buy my chickpea pasta at Sprouts or Target.
+I’ve even recently found it at my local Costco.
 I added a lean ground turkey and ground beef blend but you can omit the meat if you choose.
 I like doing a blend because while ground turkey is nice and lean in terms of fat content, it tastes like total cardboard to me alone.
 So usually, I mix it up with something a little more rich in flavor and fat to balance it out.

-You can serve this all on it’s own or with a side salad to throw in some veggies.
-I think next time I make this I will add some chopped spinach or zucchini to it to sneak in some veggies.
+You can serve this all on it’s own or with a side salad to add in some veggies.
+I have also thrown in some chopped spinach or zucchini to this baked ziti and it works perfectly!

 - 1 box ziti pasta (8 oz total)